13 Stunning Photo Spots in Regensburg, Germany for Instagram

 12. Schloss Emmeram Park Gazebo

 This phot spot and the next are both located within the grounds of Schloss Palace, so you can knock out spots 11-13 in one visit.
-This little gazebo tucked in the park feels straight out of a fairy tale.
-Especially when it’s lit up at sunset, it’s one of the best photo spots in Regensburg that most visitors miss.
+This little gazebo is tucked in the park, and especially when it’s lit up at sunset, it’s one of the best photo spots in Regensburg.
 It’s a little off the main Christmas market path, but totally worth it.
-Quiet, peaceful, and super photogenic.

-When to Visit: Anytime, but sunset is extra magical.
+When to Visit: Anytime, but sunset is extra magical to enjoy the glow of the lights.

 Google Maps Location: Here